 Getting your commercial driver’s license makes you part of an industry that moves the lifeblood of the US economy.
 While everyone sees trucks on the road, they don’t realize those trucks are moving 70% of the freight in the United States – freight accounting for over $670 billion, more than the yearly income of the entire country of Switzerland!

 For example, it is a federal law that you must be 21 years of age or older to drive commercially interstate.
 However, many states will issue a CDL strictly for intrastate driving for those who are 18 or older; check your state’s regulations.
-When you are completely prepared to apply for your CDL, and you’ve filled out your state’s CDL application, you’ll need to provide proof of the following:
+When you are ready to apply for your CDL and you’ve filled out your state’s CDL application, you’ll need to provide proof of the following:

 Documents accepted as proof of your social security number by most states usually include your social security card, a Medicare ID card, a current ID card from any of the US Armed Forces (active, retired, reserve, or dependent), or a military separation document, otherwise known as a DD-214.
 Some states may accept some other forms of social security number proof, so check before you go.

-Once you have provided all necessary paperwork, you must pass your exams.
+Once you have provided all the necessary paperwork, you must pass your exams.
 All applicants for CDLs must pass a vision exam as well as a knowledge exam.
 Once you pass these, you will receive your commercial learner’s permit (CLP).
-The Code of Federal Regulations states that you must have your CLP for a minimum of 14 days before you can take your road skills test, and the maximum amount of time you can hold a CLP is 180 days.
-NOTE: THIS MAY CHANGE SOON.
-The Federal Motor Carrier Safety Administration is currently considering extending this to 365 days.
-This change would save many people CLP renewal fees.
+The Code of Federal Regulations states that you must have your CLP for a minimum of 14 days before taking your road skills test.
+(Some jurisdictions may require a longer holding period.)
+Depending on the state that issues it, a CLP may be either valid for one year and nonrenewable or valid for less than one year and renewable.
+Note that your potential employer may list additional requirements on the job application as they try to find CDL drivers with top qualifications.

 Medical Examination Report (MER) Form, MCSA-5875